Overview of Sebaceous Cysts in Dogs

 The sebaceous glands produce an oily substance called sebum, which lubricates the skin.
 The ducts of the sebaceous glands empty into hair follicles.
 The development of sebaceous cysts is thought to arise from an obstruction of the follicles, leading to abnormal accumulations of sebum.

 Sebaceous cysts are common in dogs.
 There are no breed, age or sex predilections with respect to formation of the cysts.
-There is no significant impact on your pet, as these are benign, non-painful growths.
+There is no significant impact on your dog, as these are benign, non-painful growths.

 In most cases no treatment is necessary.
 If the decision is made to biopsy the cyst, complete surgical removal is usually performed.
 This is curative.